flavienbwk/flbw/README.md

 FLBW is a dynamic and lightweight C++ encryption algorithm allowing you to encrypt a string with or without a password.

-By dynamic, it means able to return a different string each time the same plain string is submitted.
+This algorithm generates a different string each time the same plain string is submitted, even with the same password.

 Actual version : _(cpp)_ __0.5__